sourceperl/arduino.yun.rtu_gateway/README.md

 - In System > System set "Europe/Paris" to timezone.

-- In System > Startup part "Local Startup", update rc.local content like this :
+- In System > Startup part "Local Startup" :

+#### Update rc.local content like this :

     # Put your custom commands here that should be executed once
     # the system init finished.
 By default this file does nothing.